Iasa-Global/btabok/pages/engagement_model/measures.md

   - digital_operations
 ---

-"Quote: People think the free market is a philosophy; they believe it is a creed.
+> "People think the free market is a philosophy; they believe it is a creed.
 It is none of those things.
 The free market is a bathroom scale; it is a measuring tape; it's simply a measurement."

-P. J. O'Rourke
+**P. J. O'Rourke**

 What is Measurement
 ===================